vcamp314/schemed-parsing/docs/parsing-scheme-example.rst

 This resulting text will then have the next expression applied to it, :code:`(\w+)`, that will extract just the two resulting names in a list.

-Note that if properties are defined downstream from an element in :code:`extraction_patterns` that has a :code:`type` defined as :code:`findall` the properties found on a single match will only be added as attributes to the names found on that single match.
+Note that properties defined upstream will apply to all matches found downstream.

-Otherwise it will be added to all names found in this scheme.
+This means that properties defined on the first element will be added to all matches while properties defined on subsequent elements will only apply to specific matches

 ++++++++++++++++
 Principles